Helmholtz-UFZ/saqc/sphinxdoc/cook_books/DataRegularisation.rst

 This behavior is intended to reflect the sparsity of the original data in the regularized data set.
-The behavior can be circumvented by applying the more general :py:func:`saqc.interpolateIndex <Functions.saqc.interpolateIndex>`.
+The behavior can be circumvented by applying the more general :py:meth:`~saqc.SaQC.interpolateIndex`.

 Linear Interpolation
 ~~~~~~~~~~~~~~~~~~~~

-Note, that there is a wrapper available for linear interpolation: :py:func:`saqc.linear <Functions.saqc.linear>`.
+Note, that there is a wrapper available for linear interpolation: :py:meth:`~saqc.SaQC.linear`.

 Flags and Regularisation
 ------------------------